logaretm/vee-validate/docs/src/templates/markdown/validation/validations.md

 ### [ext:[extensions]](#rule-ext)

-The file added the field under validation must have one of the extensions specified.
+The file added to the field under validation must have one of the extensions specified.

 - `extensions:` Comma separated list of extensions. ex: `ext:jpg,png,bmp,svg